Quick Facts | Answer |

 How Long Do Landlords Have to Return Security Deposits in Connecticut?

-- 15 days after the tenant provides a forwarding address; or
+- 15 days after receiving the tenant’s forwarding address

 Do Landlords Owe Interest on Security Deposits in Connecticut?